Rzebikia

 Rzebikia is an extinct genus of mole from the Plio-Pleistocene of Poland.
-It is closely related to the American shrew-mole (Neurotrichus gibbsi) and had formerly been placed in the same genus.
+It is closely related to the American shrew-mole (Neurotrichus gibbsii) and had formerly been placed in the same genus.

 Taxonomy

 Two species are assigned to this genus, though both were originally described as belonging to the genus Neurotrichus.
 Rzebikia polonica and Rzebikia skoczeni.
 R. polonica was described in 1980 while R. skoczeni was described in 2004, originally under the name Neurotrichus minor, though it was found to be preoccupied by a subspecies of American shrew-mole.
 In 2014, the two species were moved out of Neurotrichus into their current genus.